 Watch live matches and “Encore” games for Overwatch League Tokens

-If all of the above steps are complete, you can begin earning tokens by watching live games.
-For every hour of viewing, you earn five Overwatch League tokens, which is a step up from the three per hour rate on Twitch last year.
+If all of the above steps are complete, you can begin earning tokens by watching live games whenever they start.
+For every hour of viewing, you earn five Overwatch League tokens.

-The site keeps track of continuous viewing, even with breaks.
-For example, if you watch 45 minutes of an early Asia-Pacific (APAC) game, that counts toward a full hour if you pick back up during North American games.
-Remember, only live games count.
-Replays or VODs don’t count toward earning tokens.
+YouTube keeps track of continuous viewing, even with breaks.
+For example, if you watch 45 minutes of an early East region game, that watch time counts toward a full hour if you tune back in during West games later in the day.

-Overwatch League tokens can be used in Overwatch to purchase team skins for heroes.
-Each team skin costs 100 tokens and comes with both the home and away version of that skin.
-Specialty skins, such as Jay “Sinatraa” Won’s MVP skin, will also cost Overwatch League tokens.
+Tokens can be used in Overwatch to purchase team skins for heroes.
+Each team skin costs 100 tokens and comes with both the home and away versions of that skin.
+Occasionally, exclusive cosmetics like the Legendary-quality Wicked Moira skin can be purchased with tokens.